pangiann/CTF_challenges/got-shell?/README.md

 Here, I want to mention to you to check about RELRO, ASLR, DEP, PIE that could make our job too difficult.
 Some of them in this binary are disabled and we can hardcode the addresses and also write to GOT(--> partial RELRO)

 The program kindly allows us to write an arbitrary DWORD(whatever it is, could be an address too) to an arbitrary address.
-Per
 Hmm, only 4 bytes.
 We can't inject a shellcode.
-Thinking some hour of what to do, I searched the functions that are included in this program and look what I found:
+Thinking some time of what to do, I searched the functions that are included in this program and look what I found:
 ```bash
 objdump -t auth
 ```